avibe948/FxBlotterWPF.Rx.Demo/README.md

 The view can also interact with the view model by adding or removing rows or changing the currency pairs displayed in each row.
 To add a new row, the view should add a new BlotterRowViewModel  object to the BlotterViewModelRows collection.
 To remove a row, the view should remove the corresponding BlotterRowViewModel  object from the collection.
 To change the currency pair displayed in a row, the view should set the
 CurrencyPair property of the corresponding BlotterRowViewModel object.

-Price Supplier
-This reactive code provides a Price Supplier that allows subscribing to currency pair prices.
-It includes a PriceSourceCache class that implements the IPriceSourceCache interface and uses a dictionary to cache the prices of currency pairs.
-It also includes a static dictionary of available currency pairs and their default initial prices.

-The PriceSourceCache class takes a function that creates an IPriceSource object (to improve its testability) and uses it to subscribe to the price updates of a currency pair.
-If the currency pair is not in the cache, it creates a new BehaviorSubject object with the default initial price and subscribes to the price updates of the currency pair.
-It then adds the BehaviorSubject object to the cache and returns it as an IObservable object.

-The PriceSourceCache class also implements the IDisposable interface to dispose of all the BehaviorSubject objects in the cache when the object is disposed.

-The PriceSource class implements the IPriceSource interface and generates random price updates for a given currency pair.
-It takes a string representing the currency pair and a decimal representing the initial price.
-If the currency pair is USDJPY, it sets the rounding to 2.
-It then creates a new CancellationDisposable object and a CompositeDisposable object to manage the subscriptions.
-It uses the Observable.Create method to create a new observable sequence that generates random price updates for the currency pair.
-It rounds the price to the specified number of decimal places and adds it to the sequence using the OnNext method of the observer.
-It then waits for a random amount of time between 50 and 2000 milliseconds before generating the next price update.
-If the sequence is cancelled, it completes the sequence using the OnCompleted method of the observer.
-It then subscribes to the sequence using the Subscribe method and adds the subscription to the composite disposable.
-It also adds the cancellation disposable to the composite disposable and returns it as the result of the Subscribe method.

-This code uses the System, System.Reactive.Disposables, System.Reactive.Linq, and System.Threading.Tasks namespaces.
 License
 This code is released under the MIT License.
 It should be used for educational purposes only.